Do you get hooked on arguments? How to stop getting into draining conflicts

 -

-Identify 2–3 phrases that feel natural to you and practise them aloud.
+Identify 2-3 sentences that you find natural and practice them aloud.

 -

-Rehearse pauses: practise a 5-second breath before answering when you notice activation.
+Practise pauses: practise a 5-second breath before responding when you notice activation.

 -